-At Keller, I’ve not experienced any obstacles because I’m a woman; I’ve had a lot of opportunity for training and senior colleagues have been very supportive.
+At Keller, I’ve not experienced any obstacles because I’m a woman; I’ve had a lot of opportunities for training, and senior colleagues have been very supportive.
 My advice to other women beginning their career at Keller is to just go for it: don’t think you’re somehow disadvantaged just because you’re female!

-#ShapeTheWorld to me means we all need try to make the world a better place!
+#ShapeTheWorld to me means we all need to try to make the world a better place!

 “I’d love to see more women on sites.”

 Keller Poland launched a summer apprenticeship for university students in 2018 and that’s how my career started.
 I was studying civil engineering with a geotechnical specialism, and Keller was well known as one of the top geotechnical companies.
 I decided to give it a go and apply.

 I was successful and during my apprenticeship, I quickly got acquainted with the various technologies.
 As a novice, it was important for me to gain knowledge about many engineering solutions.
 This led to me joining the diaphragm walls department as a site engineer.